numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 N minor versions of Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given the current release cadence of the Python, the proposed time
+Given the current release cadence of the Python, the proposed time (42
-(42 months) is roughly equivalent to "the last two" Python minor
+months) is roughly equivalent to "the last two" Python minor versions.
-versions.
-However, if Python changes their release cadence substantially, any rule
+However, if Python changes their release cadence substantially, any
-based solely on the number of minor releases may need to be changed to remain sensible.
+rule based solely on the number of minor releases may need to be
+changed to remain sensible.

+A more fundamental problem with a policy based on number of Python
+releases is that it is hard to predict when support for a given minor
+version of Python will be dropped as that requires correctly
+predicting the release schedule of Python for the next 3-4 years.
+A
+time-based rule is only depends on things that have already happened
+and the length of the support window.

 Time window on the X.Y.1 Python release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~